Electrochemical Parameter Identification for Lithium-ion Battery Sources in Self-Sustained Transportation Energy Systems: Experimental Results

-Note that the GA can also achieve similar performance in terms of accuracy and speed, which is omitted in the text due to limited space.
 It is observed that all four parameters can be accurately and efficiently identified.
-Based on them, $C_Q$ and OCV curve can be derived, as shown in Fig. \ref{fig:Cap_SOC_OCV_result}.
-Although the identification error increases gradually with degradation, its absolute value generally meets the requirement, i.e., smaller than 0.5\%.
+Based on them, $C_Q$ and OCV curve can be derived, as shown in Fig.~\ref{fig:Cap_SOC_OCV_result}.
+Although the identification error increases gradually with the battery degradation, its absolute value generally meets the requirement, i.e., smaller than 0.5\%.

-The remaining parameters, $\varepsilon_e^-$ and $R_f^{\pm}$, are identified via empirical models.
-Coefficients in Eq. (\ref{equ:electrode_aged})-(\ref{equ:C6epsilone}) are fitted on five randomly selected cycles and listed in Table \ref{table:staticTest2}.
-The identification result is presented in Table \ref{table:staticTest3}.
+The remaining parameters, $\varepsilon_e^-$ and $R_f^{\pm}$, are identified via the empirical model formulated by Eqs. (\ref{equ:electrode_aged})-(\ref{equ:C6epsilone}).
+Coefficients of the empirical model are fitted on the simulation data from the AutoLion and listed in Table.~\ref{table:staticTest2}.

+The identification result is presented in Table.~\ref{table:staticTest3}.
 It can be observed that $\varepsilon_{e}^-$ can be identified accurately for the battery under different life stages.
-Since the initial thickness of SEI/CEI film is assumed to be zero, the identification error of $R_f^{\pm}$ is quite high in the early life stage.
-However, the accuracy gradually increases with the battery degradation.
-As important indicators of the battery health, it is more meaningful to identify $R_f^{\pm}$ for aged batteries.
-Thus, a relatively large error in the early life stage is acceptable.
+Since the initial thickness of the SEI/CEI film is small, the identification error of $R_f^{\pm}$ is relatively high in the early stage of the whole lifespan.
+However, with the growth of the SEI/CEI film during the battery degradation, the estimation accuracy gradually increases, indicating the effectiveness of the empirical model.
+As an important indicator of the battery SOH, it is more meaningful to identify $R_f^{\pm}$ for aged batteries, and a relatively large error in the early life stage is acceptable.
+However, the main limitation of the empirical model should also be stated.
+The empirical model relies on the fitted coefficients, which are assumed to be available from the manufacturer or the material experiments.
+When these values are unknown, empirical values must be used, and thus, the increment of the identification error is unavoidable.